RoMcGill/coding-game/README.md

 This was my IDE and where I wrote all of my code, Made commits and pushed to Github.

 ## Credits

+- Stack Overflow community
+- Slack community
+- Code Institute tutor support
 -----
 ### Acknowledgements

-- I would like to thank my Code Institute mentor Antonio Rodriguez for all of his help, tips and feedback.
+- My class mates and the students of Code Institute
 - My Cohort facilitator Kasia for all of her help and encouragement throughout the project.
 - The stackoverflow community for responding to questions and having built up a massive database of invaluable tips,tricks and bug fixes
 - W3schools.com for easy to follow lessons
-- Fellow students at Code Institute for answering all of my questions.
 - Code Institute for supplying an amazing course, from the content to the staff and alumni.